wataruoguchi/clever-infinite-scroll/README.md

 # Clever Infinite Scroll - [[LIVE DEMO]](http://wataruoguchi.com/LAB/infiniteScroll/)
 This is another Infinite Scroll jQuery plugin but little bit clever.
-* I haven't tested it properly yet
 * Please implement it in page footer or something common element
-* It is super simple, it might work in Wordpress or other CMSs
+* It is super simple, it might work in Wordpress and other CMSs

 ## Features
 * Infinite Scroll